How To Regain And Keep Your Luxury Brand Legacy From Fading

 The finest wools and cotton for luxury fashion brands are farmed from centuries-old farms, carded and woven in centuries-old buildings with meticulous craftspeople who refuse to let even the slightest flaw go out of their hands and into the market.

-Several ateliers of the great fashion brands in Europe have worked for 40 or more years safeguarding the legacy of their design houses.
+Several ateliers of the great fashion brands in Europe have worked for 40 or more years safeguarding their design houses' legacy.

 That’s how luxury gets to be luxury.